Rafix94/todo/README.md

 ### Overview
 This application follows a microservices architecture and is managed using Docker Compose.
 It comprises various components that collaborate to deliver different functionalities.

+from pathlib import Path

 ### Components

-1. **Config Server**: This server provides configurations for other microservices such as edgeserver, eureka, and useragent.
-Configuration files are stored in the todo-config repository [https://github.com/Rafix94/todo-config](https://github.com/Rafix94/todo-config).
+1. **Config Server**: This server provides configurations for other microservices, such as EdgeServer, Eureka, and UserAgent.
+Configuration files are stored in the `todo-config` repository [here](https://github.com/Rafix94/todo-config).

-2. **Eureka Server**: Located at [http://localhost:8091/](http://localhost:8091/), the Eureka server maintains a registry of registered microservices.
-Both edgeserver and useragent register with Eureka, enabling traffic load balancing across multiple instances.

-3. **Edgeserver**: Serving as a load balancer, this component implements the circuit breaker pattern for the useragent service.
+2. **EdgeServer**: Acting as a load balancer, this component implements the circuit breaker pattern specifically for the UserAgent service.
 It logs and stores all incoming requests, including their paths, methods, bodies, and headers, in a PostgreSQL database managed by Liquibase.

-4. **Keycloak**: Used for securing the application using a stateless method with JWT tokens, Keycloak facilitates Single Sign-On (SSO) and addresses security challenges inherent in microservices architecture.
+3. **Keycloak**: Responsible for securing the application via stateless authentication with JWT tokens, Keycloak enables Single Sign-On (SSO) and manages both user and team assignments.
+This centralizes identity and access management, addressing key security challenges in a microservices architecture.

+4. **UserAgent**: This microservice manages users and teams, with teams also being handled by Keycloak.

-5. **Useragent**: This microservice handles user requests and provides CRUD (Create, Read, Update, Delete) operations for tasks.
-It also manages user registration.
-The API is documented and accessible at [http://localhost:8092/swagger-ui/index.html#](http://localhost:8092/swagger-ui/index.html#).
-Similar to edgeserver, it utilizes a PostgreSQL database managed by Liquibase for storing data.
+5. **Task Manager**: This microservice provides CRUD (Create, Read, Update, Delete) operations for tasks.

----